-Mindful of the global and national public health crisis caused by coronavirus and COVID-19, we have moved our Level I Coaching Certification courses to an interactive, online classroom experience through July 2020.
+Mindful of the global and national public health crisis caused by coronavirus and COVID-19, we have moved ALL 2020 Level I Coaching Certification courses to an interactive, online classroom experience.
 These team-taught courses will take place using an interactive online platform on their original course dates.
 We expect to open new online courses sometime soon.
 Registration for online courses will close one week before the course takes place to allow for shipping of course books to participants.

 Overview of the online Level I Coaching Certification course: